mmiranda222/.statsuite/content/using-de/searching-data/facets.md

 #### Indexation content restrictions

-A dataflow is indexed only if there is data associated to it.
+A dataflow is indexed **only if** there is data associated to it.
-The data availability check is based on the Actual Content Constraint attached to the dataflow.
+The data availability check is based on the `Actual Content Constraint` attached to the dataflow.
 The dataflow is indexed only if there is:
 - a non-empty Actual Content Constraint
 - no Actual Content Constraint (for compatibility with SDMX web services not based on .Stat Suite).

-A particular dimension of a dataflow is indexed only if the dimension values with available data do not exceed the limit defined in the SFS configuration parameter DIMENSION_VALUES_LIMIT, which is by default set to 1000.
+A particular dimension of a dataflow is indexed only if the dimension values with available data do not exceed the limit defined in the SFS configuration parameter `DIMENSION_VALUES_LIMIT`, which is by default set to 1000.
 It protects the search engine from too big codelists and prevents performance impacts.
-For more information see here.
+For more information see [here](https://sis-cc.gitlab.io/dotstatsuite-documentation/configurations/de-configuration/#limit-for-indexing-dimensions-per-dataflow).

 Dimension values of a dataflow are indexed only if there are data available for the values or, if those values are hierarchical parents in case their children values have data.
-For that purpose, the search indexing takes the current Actual Content Constraint of the dataflow, if available, into account.
+For that purpose, the search indexing takes the current `Actual Content Constraint` of the dataflow, if available, into account.

 ---